Visualizing Quantum States: A Pilot Study on Problem Solving in Quantum Information Science Education: Quantitative Results Discussion

-\paragraph{Representational understanding} Participants were asked to calculate Euler formula identities and similar questions to translate between \acrshort{cn} to a complex number.
-In addition, they were asked to multiply numbers written in Dirac notation and \acrshort{cn} as shown in figure \ref{fig:rep_comp_example}.
-Then they were asked to rate their confidence in the question from 0 (random guess), 1 (very unsure) to 4 (very sure).
+Participants were asked to calculate Euler formula identities and similar questions to translate between \acf{cn} and a complex number.
+In addition, they were asked to multiply the numbers written in \ac{dn} and \ac{cn} as shown in Figure \ref{fig:rep_comp_example}.
+Then they were asked to rate their confidence for the question from 0 (random guess), 1 (very unsure) to 4 (very sure).
 The correct answers were weighted (multiplied by $x/4$, where $x$ is the confidence).
-The weighted (unweighted) average mathematics representational understanding was 0.76$\pm$0.25 (0.87$\pm$0.23).
-The weighted (unweighted) average \acrshort{cn} representational understanding was 0.47$\pm$0.34 (0.69$\pm$0.32).
-The average weighted (unweighted) difference of \acrshort{cn} representational understanding minus mathematics representational understanding was -0.29$\pm$0.23 (-0.18$\pm0.19$).

-Figure \ref{fig:rep_comp_score} shows, for each participant in the first survey, the difference in scores (with visualization minus without visualization) and figure \ref{fig:rep_comp_time} the difference in time, both plotted against the difference in representational understanding between visualization and math.
-Figure \ref{fig:rep_comp_CL_summary} shows the dependency of the difference in intrinsic, germane, and \acrshort{ecl} on the representational understanding difference.
+Detailed results are shown in Section \ref{sec:A_rep_comp}.

-No one scored higher with \acrshort{cn} than with the Dirac notation (weighted or unweighted), suggesting that the representational understanding of most of the participants with the visualization was lower than that of the D notation.
-This could perhaps explain the rather low impact of the visualization, as the results suggest that other factors play a bigger role.
-It is possible that presenting the visualization to students with high representational understanding with \acrshort{cn} but low representational understanding with the Dirac notation has greater benefits.
-However, such students might be difficult to find.
+None of the participants scored higher with \ac{cn} than with \acf{dn} (weighted or unweighted), suggesting that the representational understanding of most participants of the visualization was lower than that of \ac{dn}.
+Presenting the visualization to students with high representational understanding with \ac{cn} but low representational understanding with the \ac{dn} would probably show greater benefits, but these students might be difficult to find.

-All in all, there is no clear evidence that the visualization provides a general benefit, but there is also no evidence that the visualization provides no benefit.
-Possible effects are probably learner- and context-dependent.
+All in all, we see that possible benefits of visualization are learner- and context-dependent and, if present, are probably not strongly dependent on the presence of the visualization, that is, we expect small effects if any.
 It is worth investigating further under which circumstances benefits occur.
-In one-qubit systems, the \acrshort{cn} is merely a visual representation of complex numbers, providing an aid, in theory, complementary to the Dirac notation.
-In two- and three-qubit systems, \acrshort{dcn} is an extension of \acrshort{cn} that could provide additional benefits due to the introduction of dimensionality.
+In one-qubit systems, the \ac{cn} is merely a visual representation of complex numbers, providing an aid, in theory, complementary to the \ac{dn}.
+In two- and three-qubit systems, \acf{dcn} is an extension of \ac{cn} that could provide additional benefits due to the introduction of dimensionality.